 Cathedral Beach Picnic Area

 From all the lunch stops at Yosemite, the Cathedral Beach Picnic Area is one of the most scenic ones.
 At this location, you can set up a picnic and BBQ or enjoy water activities in the glacier-carved Merced River that flows next to it.

 The water level by Cathedra Picnic Area is shallow so it’s a great spot to access the river and come hang out with the family and kids.

-If you walk down the river to the left, you can also catch a direct view of El Capitan – something I highly recommend to witness at sunrise when the morning light illuminates this enormous rock surface.
+If you walk down the river to the left, you can also catch a direct view of El Capitan – something I highly recommend witnessing at sunrise when the morning light illuminates this enormous rock surface.

 Yosemite has a few scenic boardwalks that you’ll spot in the meadows as you drive through the park.
 These boardwalks are great for photography, especially in spring with the Yosemite Waterfall as the backdrop.